 If you work in recreation, you are entitled to paid leave under certain personal circumstances.
 This is also known as special leave.
 Your employer is obliged to grant you leave, but you will still receive your salary.
 Special leave applies according to the CLA for example:

-• Your marriage or entering into a registered partnership: 2 days
+- Your wedding or entering into a registered partnership: 2 days

-View all special leave in article 24 of the recreation CLA.
+See all special leave in article 24 of the CLA recreation.

 Union leave

-Do you want to attend national meetings or follow training and Your career courses at employee organisations affiliated with the recreation CLA?
+Do you want to attend national meetings or follow training and Your career courses at employee organisations affiliated with the CLA recreation?
 Then you can request leave for this.
 This is called union leave.
 You are entitled to a maximum of 8 days of union leave per year.
 The leave is with salary retention.

-Are you a union representative?
-Then you are entitled to a maximum of 11 days of union leave per year, but only if business circumstances allow it.
-A union representative of the union is a member of the employee organisation that the union has appointed as a representative of members in external and/or internal bodies.
+Are you a cadre member?
+Then you are entitled to a maximum of 11 days of union leave per year, but only if business conditions allow.
+A cadre member of the union is a member of the employee organisation that the union has appointed as a representative of members in external and/or internal bodies.
 Your employer can charge the salary costs to KIKK recreation.

 Would you like to help make recreation strong together with other members?